Skip to content

 All Windows computers in the domain receive a GPO that automatically mounts the correct network drives.

-Type gpupdate /force in the Windows search bar.
-This will refresh the GPO within a few seconds, and you will see the administrative drives for which you have access (a restart may be required).
+Type gpupdate /force in the Windows search bar, this will restart the GPO within a few seconds and you will find the administrative drives for those who have access (a restart may be required).

 Complete Method